 Here’s how audio flows from your microphone to your teammate’s speakers:

-- Decode — Opus decompresses the audio
+7. Decode — the audio is decompressed

 The entire pipeline is designed for one thing: getting your voice to your teammates as fast and clearly as possible.